seanbutler/3DWebTechCourse/_worksheets/03-AddingRealism.markdown

 ---
 layout: worksheet
-title:  "03 Adding Realism"
+title:  "03 Adding Atmosphere"
 date:   2017-09-13 23:46:24 +0100
-desc: "Make a more realistic scene using many atmospheric tools"
+desc: "Make a more realistic scene using many lights and fog"
 ---

 ## Previously on 3DTFTW

 - More appropriate file structure
 - Build a More Complex Scene
-- Input & Movement
+- Basic Input & Movement

 ## Aims and Objectives

 - Make a more realistic scene using many atmospheric tools
-- Add Fog to the scene
+- Setup some better materials
 - Add Lights to the scene
-- Setup some better materials
+- Add Fog to the scene
-- Investigate variations in lighting and for to see how it changes the scene
+- Investigate variations in lighting and for to see how it changes the mood

 ## Introduction